basho/basho_docs/source/riak/tutorials/choosing-a-backend/Bitcask.md

 and prevent it from being expired.</p></div>

-    By default, Bitcask with trigger a merge whenever a data file contains an expired key.
+    By default, Bitcask will trigger a merge whenever a data file contains an expired key.
 This may result in excessive merging under some usage patterns.
 To prevent this you can set the `expiry_grace_time` option.
     Bitcask will defer triggering a merge solely for key expiry by the